BruOp/personal-website/content/blog/ibl/index.md

 }
 ```

 Note that you may not need a such a small step size.
-In fact, depending on the size of your environment map, you may be wasting your time a bit.
-I was struggling with ringing artifacts with certain environment maps, so I opted to use 1 sampler/degree which seemed to help.
-Since the operation is done once per environment map, offline, I didn't want to spend too much time tweaking performance.
+I was struggling with ringing artifacts with certain environment maps, so I opted to use a smaller delta which helped.
+Since the operation is done outside the render loop and only once per environment map, I didn't want to spend too much time tweaking performance.

 ## Importance Sampling

-In order to integrate our radiance equation, we'll need to numerically integrate across our hemisphere.
-Using the Monte Carlo with importance sampling will provide the following equation:
+In order to integrate the specular part of our radiance equation, we'll need to use importance sampling, using the following equation:

 $$
 \int_{\Omega} f_{\text{brdf}}(\mathbf{v}, \mathbf{l}) L_i(\mathbf{l}) \langle\mathbf{n} \cdot \mathbf{l}\rangle d\mathbf{l}